 In this task type, students listen to a recording of a conversation between two speakers in a classroom context.
 Students then answer three questions about the conversation.

 Aligned 2012 ELD Standards: PI.A.1, PI.A.3, PI.B.5

-Listen to a conversation between a girl and a boy.
+Listen to a conversation between a boy and a girl.
 Listen carefully.
 You will hear the conversation only once.
 After listening, you will answer some questions.